keptn/lifecycle-toolkit/docs/content/en/docs/intro-klt.md

 * Post-Deployment Evaluations: e.g. evaluate the deployment, evaluate the test results, etc.

-All of these things can be executed on a workload or on an application level, whereby a Keptn application is a collection of multiple workloads.
+All of these things can be executed for a workload or for a KeptnApp, which is a collection of multiple workloads.

 ## Compare Keptn Lifecycle Toolkit and Keptn LTS

 The Keptn Lifecycle Controller (KLT) is a Keptn subproject whose design reflects lessons we learned while developing Keptn LTS.
-KLT recognizes that tools such as Argo and Flux are very good at deploying applications so adds pre-deployment and post-deployment evaluations and actions.
+KLT recognizes that tools such as Argo and Flux are very good at deploying applications.
-For many installations, this provides the functionality they need with much less complexity than the Keptn LTS project.
+However, these deployment tools do not provide pre-deployment and post-deployment evaluations and actions;

-Keptn LTS is a fully-incubated, long-term support release that can deploy applications on platforms other than Kubernetes and currently offers functionality that KLT does not currently have such as the abiity to accomodate complex scoring algorithms for SLO evaluations and the ability to implement remediations (self-healing) for problems discovered on the production site.
+this is what KLT adds.

-Keptn LTS can also be more difficult to set up and maintain than the Keptn Lifecycle Toolkit.
+Keptn LTS is a long-term support release that can deploy applications on platforms other than Kubernetes, can accomodate complex scoring algorithms for SLO evaluations, and can implement remediations (self-healing) for problems discovered on the production site.

 In a December 2022 Keptn Community meeting, we discussed the differences and similarities